-Retired Participants and all current active Participants who at the time of retirement are otherwise eligible for retiree benefits from the Plan, may exercise a one-time Opt-Out of the Fund as described below.
-Note, if a retiree participant or an active participant at the time of retirement exercises the one-time opt-out election the election will be applicable to the participant, the participant's dependent spouse and all dependent children, if any.
+Retired Participants, and all current active Participants who at the time of retirement are otherwise eligible for retiree benefits from the Plan, may exercise a one-time Opt-Out of the Fund as described below.
+Note, if a retired Participant or an active Participant at the time of retirement exercises the one-time opt-out election, the election will be applicable to the Participant, the Participant's dependent spouse and all dependent children, if any.